Dominica

 Rising sea temperatures are causing whole coral reefs (and the diversity of marine life they support) to die - a rise of just 2

 °C for a sustained period is all that is necessary.
 In the polar regions, the white, reflective surface of the ice caps is receding, giving way to dark, heat absorbent sea surface.
-Melting permafrost across the Tundra belt is releasing substantial quantities of methane, a greenhouse gas several times more potent than carbon dioxide.
+Massive herds of flatulent cattle being raised for the hamburger industry and melting permafrost across the Tundra belt is releasing substantial quantities of methane, a greenhouse gas at least 20 times more potent than carbon dioxide.
 All in all, this could well trigger the beginning of a 'domino' effect which, once underway, may prove impossible to arrest.

 Scientific studies show that even if we completely stopped all CO2 emissions today, the amount of this gas already in the atmosphere will cause the global temperature to continue rising for the next 25 years.
 These studies also show that if we allow current levels of CO2 emissions to continue, the rise in global temperature will continue to accelerate to a projected 6°C increase in just a few decades!
 If this is allowed to happen, the effect of the altered climatic conditions on our human habitats and food sources will be one of utter devastation.
 The frozen waters of the icecaps and glaciers are above sea level.
+The ice over Antarctica is 2 miles deep!
 As the melting continues the sea level will also continue to rise, threatening many areas of coastal settlement around the globe.
+It is now estimated by the scientific community that by the end of this century it will have risen 6 feet and will continue rising at an ever increasing pace - see BBC documentary Earth Under Water.

 Question - What are we doing about it?